MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 ---
 # Messaging extensions

 Messaging extensions permit users to interact with your web service through buttons and forms in the Microsoft Teams client.
 They can search or initiate actions in an external system from the compose message area, the command box, or directly from a message.
-You can revert the results of that interaction to the Microsoft Teams client in the form of a richly formatted card.
+You can send back the results of that interaction to the Microsoft Teams client in the form of a richly formatted card.

 The following screenshot displays the locations from where messaging extensions are invoked: